Indoor Play in Queens: 13 Play Spaces and Kiddie Gyms with Open Play Hours

 When it's too cold, too rainy or too hot (hard to imagine right now but it happens) to run around outside, it's important to have a list of go-to indoor play spots.
 I'm not talking about a place where you spend a quiet afternoon doing crafts or listening to stories.
 I mean real active play spaces where kids can get their sillies out.
 It's the only way to avoid going stir crazy—especially if you have two children under 5 like I do.

 Luckily Queens has plenty of indoor play spaces with open play hours—almost as many as Manhattan in fact!
-We found a dozen indoor romping spots in the borough offer drop-in sessions that are open to the public so no need to buy a pricey annual membership.
+We found 13 indoor romping spots in the borough that offer drop-in sessions open to the public so no need to buy a pricey annual membership.
 Bonus: All of these spots host birthday parties, too, and most are much more affordable than their Manhattan competitors.